 The speed dial assists you in controlling and monitoring speed.
 The dial is positioned in an area that does not disturb your operation.
 It is far from the handle.
 A separate On/Off switch makes the operation easy.

 The motor is strong enough to deliver maximum performance at all speeds.
 The speed varies from 5,000 to 35,000 rpm.
-It consists of an electronic feedback circuitry with notifications when there is a fault or when the rotary tool is at risk.
+It consists of an electronic feedback circuitry with notifications when a fault or the rotary tool is at risk.
 That allows consistency in performance even on tough tasks.

 Dremel 4000 has a slim and ergonomic body.
 The 360-degree grip zone gives you additional comfort, and that extends usage.